 Timeline: Legal Harassment of Climate Scientist Michael Mann

-Starting in April 2010, climate scientist Michael Mann has been subjected to a campaign of harassment, first by Virginia Attorney General Ken Cuccinelli, who has filed subpoenas demanding that the University of Virginia produce documents related to Mann’s time there, and later by the American Tradition Institute (ATI), a free-market think tank, which has sought identical materials through a Freedom of Information Act (FOIA) request.
+In one of the most egregious and well-known examples of scientists being attacked for their work, climate scientist Michael Mann was subjected to a campaign of harassment lasting from 2010 to 2014, first by Virginia Attorney General Ken Cuccinelli, who filed subpoenas demanding that the University of Virginia produce documents related to Mann’s time there, and later by the American Tradition Institute (ATI), a free-market think tank, which sought identical materials through a Freedom of Information Act (FOIA) request.

 The Supreme Court of Virginia unanimously affirms the earlier Circuit Court ruling in the University's favor.

 The Superior Court of the District of Columbia holds a hearing on Michael Mann’s lawsuit against the National Review and Competitive Enterprise Institute.
 Each of the parties has filed their motions, exhibits and responses.

 Michael Mann sues National Review and the Competitive Enterprise Institute over their statements.